dcavar/nlqk/README.md

 What is the goal of this project?

 The goals are to provide a library and programming environment for Natural Language Processing using a hybrid environment of classical and quantum computers.
-NLP tools and libraries are excellent environments for education or deployed NLP applications:
+NLP tools and libraries are excellent environments for education and deployed business NLP applications:

 - [Natural Language Processing Toolkit](https://www.nltk.org/)
 - [spaCy](https://spacy.io/)